BoPeng/simuPOP-examples/published/simuGWAS/README.md

 (:title Simulation of samples for Genome-Wide Association Studies:)
-%rfloat text-align=center margin-top=5px margin-right=25px margin-bottom=15px margin-left=25px % [[Attach:simuGWAS.zip | http://simupop.sourceforge.net/images/download.jpg]]|simuGWAS.zip
+%rfloat text-align=center margin-top=5px margin-right=25px margin-bottom=15px margin-left=25px % [ http://simupop.sourceforge.net/images/download.jpg](Attach:simuGWAS.zip )|simuGWAS.zip

 ## Introduction

 This script simulate GWAS data using data from the HapMap project.
 Please refer to

 ->Peng B, Amos CI.
-(2010) [[http://www.biomedcentral.com/1471-2105/11/442|'''Forward-time simulation of realistic samples for genome-wide association studies''']] BMC Bioinformatics.
+(2010) ['''Forward-time simulation of realistic samples for genome-wide association studies'''](http://www.biomedcentral.com/1471-2105/11/442) BMC Bioinformatics.
 2010 Sep 1;11:442. doi: 10.1186/1471-2105-11-442.

 and cite this article if you have used this script for your research.

 ## List of scripts
 The file simuGWAS.zip contains several files, including:

-:'''[[Attach:simuGWAS.py | simuGWAS.py]]''': This script evolves a population forward in time, subject to rapid population expansion, mutation, recombination and natural selection.
+:'''[ simuGWAS.py](Attach:simuGWAS.py )''': This script evolves a population forward in time, subject to rapid population expansion, mutation, recombination and natural selection.
 A trajectory simulation method is used to control the allele frequency of optional disease predisposing loci.
 A scaling approach can be used to improve efficiency when weak, additive genetic factors are used

-:'''[[Attach:loadHapMap2.py | loadHapMap2.py]]''': This python module provides function loadHapMapPop to download and import the HapMap populations.
+:'''[ loadHapMap2.py](Attach:loadHapMap2.py )''': This python module provides function loadHapMapPop to download and import the HapMap populations.
 It can also be served as a script to download part or all populations from the phase 2 of the HapMap dataset

-:'''[[Attach:loadHapMap3.py | loadHapMap3.py]]''': This script downloads and loads release 3 of hapmap phase 3 datasets in ftp://ftp.ncbi.nlm.nih.gov/hapmap//phasing/2009-02_phaseIII/HapMap3_r2/ and downloads the fine-scale recombination map from http://ftp.hapmap.org/recombination/2008-03_rel22_B36/rates/ and saves the genetic distance of each marker in a dictionary (geneticMap) in each population's local namespace.
+:'''[ loadHapMap3.py](Attach:loadHapMap3.py )''': This script downloads and loads release 3 of hapmap phase 3 datasets in ftp://ftp.ncbi.nlm.nih.gov/hapmap//phasing/2009-02_phaseIII/HapMap3_r2/ and downloads the fine-scale recombination map from http://ftp.hapmap.org/recombination/2008-03_rel22_B36/rates/ and saves the genetic distance of each marker in a dictionary (geneticMap) in each population's local namespace.

 ->The saved populations have the following features: